 Question Answer Yes No 26) Should the DLT trading and settlement system (DLT TSS), allowing for trading and settlement activities within a single entity, become embedded into the regular framework (CSDR, MIFID)?
 Please explain your reply, noting in particular the risks and the benefits.

-27) What other changes to the DLTPR are needed to ensure that it remains a framework that is fit for the purpose of allowing new entrants and established financial companies to deploy pioneering innovation with DLT in the EU, while also ensuring appropriate risk mitigation?
-28) What type of below-specified change planning for businesses that are conside prove business certainty and Please rank each set of changes on a scale of 1- Please rank each set of changes on a scale of 1-5 (1 denoting 'least important'). (a) remove the references in the DLTPR to the limited duration of licenses; (b) size-proportional requirements within the DLTPR, whereby the greater the size of the business of the DLTPR participant (e.g. measured in terms of volume of transactions traded/settled), the greater the compliance obligations; (c) clearer regulatory pathways to 'graduate' into the 'regular' CSDR framework; (d) other. raded/settled), the greater the Please explain your reply.
+- 27) What other changes to the DLTPR are needed to ensure that it remains a framework that is fit for the purpose of allowing new entrants and established financial companies to deploy pioneering innovation with DLT in the EU, while also ensuring appropriate risk mitigation? - 28) What type of below-specified changes to the DLTPR would improve business certainty and planning for businesses that are considering to join the DLTPR?

+Please rank each set of changes on a scale of 1-5 (1 denoting 'least important').

+- (a) remove the references in the DLTPR to the limited duration of licenses; - (b) size-proportional requirements within the DLTPR, whereby the greater the size of the business of the DLTPR participant (e.g. measured in terms of volume of transactions traded/settled), the greater the compliance obligations; - (c) clearer regulatory pathways to 'graduate' into the 'regular' CSDR framework; - (d) other.

+Please explain your reply.
 Where possible, please include examples from other jurisdictions that can serve as a model.

-29) Does the DLTPR create a sufficiently clear and flexible framework for the use of EMTs as settlement asset, bearing in mind the overarching need to ensure high level of safety for ca settlement in DLT market infrastructures?
-[YES/NO] Please explain your reply.
+29) Does the DLTPR create a sufficiently clear and flexible framework for the use of EMTs as a settlement asset, bearing in mind the overarching need to ensure high level of safety for cash settlement in DLT market infrastructures?